 Mental health plays an essential role in the employee experience.
-As of late, when we think about mental health, we think of the COVID-19 pandemic, the social injustice against the Black community, the hate towards Asians and Asian American Pacific Islanders, the ongoing political divide, and so much more.
+Since 2020, when we think about mental health, we think of the COVID-19 pandemic, the social injustice against the Black community, the hate towards Asians and Asian American Pacific Islanders, the ongoing political divide, employee burnout, and so much more.

 When building and improving your company’s DEI strategy, consider asking yourself (and key stakeholders) this: Will all of my employees feel psychologically safe with this strategy?
 How much does our company’s current work environment contribute to their mental health?
 No matter where your DEI efforts stand, it impacts everyone’s mental health and well-being.